joaoterroa/projeto-AAA/README.md

 ## Troubleshooting

+- If a package is not found, a quick fix is to install it using `pip install <package_name>` or `conda install <package_name>`.
 - If you encounter an error related to an unavailable webcam, make sure the correct webcam is set up and is not being used by another application.

-- If the sign recognition is not accurate, ensure the hand is well illuminated and not too close or too far from the camera.
+- If the sign recognition is not accurate, ensure the hand is somewhat well illuminated and not too close or too far from the camera.

 ## Contribution